denilsonsa/denilsonsa.github.io/donate.md

 [flattr]: {{ site.data.aboutme.flattr.href }}
 [brave]: {{ site.data.aboutme.brave.referral }}

+Please, if possible, leave a small message with your donation.
+That way I would know why I received a little bit of money.

 ## Conditions

 Each donation is final, no refunds.
 (It's a donation after all!)